PopovEvgeniy/miniskype/readme.txt

 Trouble guide

-Refresh contact list if you don't see your contact list.
+Refresh the contact list if you don't see your contact list.
 Press F5 to do it.

 Thanks